Lurgan: Demography

+The first meeting of the Religious Society of Friends (Quakers) in Ireland was held in Lurgan in 1654, at the home of William Edmundson.

 Governance

 Lurgan is part of the Upper Bann constituency for the purpose of elections to the UK Parliament at Westminster.
 This has long been a safe unionist seat and the current MP is Carla Lockhart of the Democratic Unionist Party.

-Members of the Northern Ireland Assembly at Stormont are elected from six-member constituencies using proportional representation and using the same constituencies as for Westminster.
+Members of the Northern Ireland Assembly at Stormont are elected from five-member constituencies using proportional representation and using the same constituencies as for Westminster.

 Lurgan town commissioners were first elected in 1855, and they were replaced by Lurgan Urban District Council following the Local Government (Ireland) Act 1898.
 This effectively ended landlord control of local government in Ireland.
 The town council was abolished when local government was reformed in Northern Ireland in 1973 under the Local Government (Boundaries) Act (Northern Ireland) 1971 and the Local Government Act (Northern Ireland) 1972.
 These abolished the two-tier system of town and county councils replacing it with the single-tier system.
 Lurgan was placed under the jurisdiction of Craigavon Borough Council, and remained so until a new act streamlined and merged the various districts in 2015.
-Today Lurgan forms part of the new Armagh, Banbridge and Craigavon District.
-The Lurgan area contains the following wards: Church, Donaghcloney, Knocknashane, Magheralin, Mourneview, Parklake, and Waringstown.
+Today Lurgan forms part of Armagh, Banbridge and Craigavon District.
+The Lurgan area contains the following wards: Aghagallon, Knocknashane, Lough Road, Magheralin, Mourneview, Parklake, and Shankill.

 Seven councillors are elected to represent the Lurgan electoral area on Armagh City, Banbridge and Craigavon Borough Council.
-The councillors for the DEA are:
+The councillors for the DEA elected in 2023 are: